milorue/mtgjson-graphql-v2/README.md

 `npm run build` and then `npm start` using whatever deployment strategies you would like.

 ### General Usage
-For most people there will be no need to download the codebase and host your own server, the plans are to host this codebase at mtgjson.com/graphql or something similar.
+For most people there will be no need to download the codebase and host your own server, the plans are to host this codebase at mtgjson.com/graphql or something similar initially as a beta for patrons and possibly moving towards a wider release upon proven success.

+## Licensing
+MTGJSON GraphQL is a freely available product under the [MIT License](https://github.com/mtgjson/mtggraphql/blob/master/LICENSE), allowing our users to enjoy Magic: the Gathering data free of charge, in perpetuity.